Arushi0302/Kisaan-Unayan/README.md

 This application can surely help farmers and other actors of supply chain in many ways.
 For more information and screenshots of the application, please follow our presentation on [Kisaan Unayan](https://docs.google.com/presentation/d/1QEB2SYx7Gv7QLhA6anbsthbXQHzgi6SRGAzSkLpMsyA/edit?usp=sharing)

-[Note - The application was developed for Smart India Internal Hackathon 2020]
+[Note - The application was developed for Smart India Internal Hackathon 2020 by team sankalp]